b1uedust/bungie-net-sdk/docs/Destiny2Api.md

 Long characterId = 789L; // Long | The Destiny Character ID of the character for whom we're getting vendor info.
 Long destinyMembershipId = 789L; // Long | Destiny membership ID of another user.
 You may be denied.
 Integer membershipType = 56; // Integer | A valid non-BungieNet membership type.
-Integer vendorHash = 56; // Integer | The Hash identifier of the Vendor to be returned.
+Long vendorHash = 789L; // Long | The Hash identifier of the Vendor to be returned.
 List<DestinyDestinyComponentType> components = Arrays.asList(new DestinyDestinyComponentType()); // List<DestinyDestinyComponentType> | A comma separated list of components to return (as strings or numeric values).
 See the DestinyComponentType enum for valid components to request.
 You must request at least one component to receive results. try {
     InlineResponse20042 result = apiInstance.destiny2GetVendor(characterId, destinyMembershipId, membershipType, vendorHash, components);